U-1-class submarine (Austria-Hungary): Proposals

 Following up on Montecuccoli's initial naval expansion plan, MTK submitted its specifications for a class of submarines on 17 January 1905.
-The MTK design called for a single-hull boat with a waterline length of 22.1 m, a beam of 3.6 m and a draught of 4.37 m.
+The MTK design called for a single-hull boat with a waterline length of 22.1 m, a beam of 3.6 m and a draft of 4.37 m.
 The submarines were intended to displace 134.5 t when surfaced.

 The Naval Section of the War Ministry (German: Marinesektion) remained skeptical about the seaworthiness of this design.
 Further proposals submitted by the public as part of a design competition were all rejected by the Navy as impractical.
 As a result, the Navy decided to purchase designs from three different foreign firms for a class of submarines.
 Each design was to be accompanied by two submarines to test each boat against the others.
 This was done to properly evaluate the various different proposals which would come forward.